LSA catalogue dated 1889

 George Pickard RIBA (1929-1993) architect and sculptor.
 George Pickard studied at the Leicester School of Architecture, then served in the Royal Artillery from 1952-54 as a regimental artist engaged in camouflage design.
 From 1966-88 he was senior lecturer in interior design at Leicester Polytechnic and he was a founder-member of the Architectural Sculptors Group in 1972.
 George Pickard made a study of advanced designs and methods in flat glass related sculpture.

 Bryan Organ, painter was President of LSA from 1982 - 1986.
-Brian Organ's portraits are well known include HRH The Prince of Wales; Lady Diana Spencer, later Princess of Wales Lord Richard Attenborough and England rugby captain, Martin Johnson.
+Bryan Organ's portraits are well known include HRH The Prince of Wales; Lady Diana Spencer, later Princess of Wales Lord Richard Attenborough and England rugby captain, Martin Johnson.

 Portrait of LSA President Douglas Smith by Bryan Organ (detail)